redhat-cap-exchange/my-thai-star-workshop/README.md

 ## Workshop setup

+NOTE: The workshop targets OpenShift 3.11 at the moment.
+A version supporting OpenShift 4 will follwo later.

 ### Deploy an OpenShift cluster using RHPDS

-Go to https://rhpds.redhat.com/ and create an OpenShift 4 cluster.
+Go to https://rhpds.redhat.com/ and create an OpenShift 3.11 cluster.

 ### Deploy the CodeReady Workspaces and other tools